ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 (If you have multiple boards connected, please refer to [Additional options of mbed sterm](#additional-options-of-mbed-sterm).)

+`mbed sterm` starts message printing.

-Messages printed after this point will be displayed, restart the application using the board's reset button or press `Ctrl + B` on the serial terminal.
+Restart the application using the board's reset button, or by entering <kbd>Ctrl + B</kbd> in the serial terminal.
 The console prints "Hello World!" to the terminal after the reset.

-To exit the serial terminal, press Ctrl + C.
+To close the serial terminal, enter <kbd>Ctrl + C</kbd>.

 <span class="tips">**Tip:** To compile, flash and open a serial terminal in one command line, you can append `--flash --sterm` to `mbed compile`.</span>

 ## Additional options of mbed sterm

-If you have multiple boards connected, run `mbedls` to find out the port of the board you want to use, then run `mbed sterm` with `-p <PORT>` to specify.
+- If you have multiple boards connected:
+    1. Run `mbedls` to find the port of the board you want to use.
+    1. Run `mbed sterm -p <PORT>`.

 If your application uses a baud rate, specify with `-b <BAUDRATE>` when opening the serial terminal.

-More options are supported, run `mbed sterm -h` to show the help message:
+- To list all options, run `mbed sterm -h`:

 ```
 usage: mbed sterm [-h] [-m TARGET] [-p PORT] [-b BAUDRATE] [-e ECHO] [-r] [-v] [-vv]